napari/napari/docs/naps/0-nap-process.md

 If the final comment period passes without any substantive objections, then the NAP can officially be marked `Accepted`.
-You should send a followup email notifying the list (celebratory emoji optional but encouraged 🎉✨), and then update the NAP by setting its `:Status:` to `Accepted`, and its `:Resolution:` header to a link to your followup email.
+You should send a followup post notifying the thread (celebratory emoji optional but encouraged 🎉✨), and then update the NAP by setting its `:Status:` to `Accepted`, and its `:Resolution:` header to a link to your followup post.

 If there *are* substantive objections, then the NAP remains in `Draft` state, discussion continues as normal, and it can be proposed for acceptance again later once the objections are resolved.

-In unusual cases, when no consensus can be reached between core developers, the [scikit-image Steering Council] may be asked to decide whether a controversial NAP is `Accepted`.
+In unusual cases, when no consensus can be reached between core developers, the [napari Steering Council] may be asked to decide whether a controversial NAP is `Accepted`.

 ### Maintenance